 It has faced multiple investigations over its dealings with Iran and agreed to pay $667m in 2012 for sanctions breaches.
 The bank was also fined $40m last month by New York's financial watchdog (DFS) for rigging foreign exchange transactions between 2007 and 2013.

 Firms pause YouTube to protect brand

-AT&T, Epic Games (makers of best-selling game Fortnite), Hasbro, Nestle and Disney have all paused their advertising on YouTube, the video-sharing platform, amid concerns about their ads being shown alongside inappropriate content.
+AT&T, Epic Games (makers of the best-selling game Fortnite), Hasbro, Nestle and Disney have all paused their advertising on YouTube, the video-sharing platform, amid concerns about their ads being shown alongside inappropriate content.

 An AT&T spokesman said, "Until Google can protect our brand from offensive content of any kind, we are removing all advertising from YouTube".

 This exemplifies the dilemma many companies face - how to balance the need to appear edgy and tech-savvy while simultaneously protecting their reputation and brand.
 We address this in our course on the Responsible Use of Social Media.

 In the ongoing saga of people in football being chased down for tax evasion, this month it's the turn of José Mourinho.

 Mourinho was fined £1.9m (€2.2m) and received a one-year suspended prison sentence to settle charges of tax evasion.
 Spanish prosecutors alleged the former Real Madrid and Manchester United manager defrauded tax authorities of €3.3m by failing to declare money for image rights between 2011 and 2012.
 Like Ronaldo, he used companies in BVI, Ireland and New Zealand to "hide the profits from his image rights".

 Research by consumer group Which? found almost two-thirds of banks and building society branches have closed in the last 30 years.
 Last month, we reported that Santander and other high-street banks are closing branches, due to the rapid uptake in online banking and mobile apps.